nulogy/Gorgon/README.md

 * How many worker slots are provided by this listener
 * The connection information for AMQP
+* The file used for logs

 Architecture
 ---------------------

-By running _rake gorgon:start_, the originating computer will publish a *job definition* to the AMQP server.
+By running `bundle exec gorgon start`, the originating computer will publish a *job definition* to the AMQP server.
 This object contains all of the information required to run the tests:

 * The rsync information with which to fetch the source tree
 * The name of a AMQP queue that contains the list of files that require testing